openstack/monasca-api/doc/source/contributor/index.rst

   gerrit to elaborate on the feature request.
 * Significant features require `release notes`_ to be included when the code is merged.

-Progress on implementation of important stories in Stein release is tracked in `Monasca Board on StoryBoard <https://storyboard.openstack.org/#!/board/111>`_.

 .. _bug report: